aj6404/cms-architecture/docs/adr/003-record-architecture-decisions.md

 ## What I'm Actually Building for POC

 For the proof-of-concept, I'm simplifying the CQRS implementation:
-- **Write side:** Fully implemented with normalized schema
+- **Write side:** Fully implemented with normalized schema in Complaint Service
-- **Read side:** Basic implementation with a couple of materialized views
+- **Read side:** Basic Reporting Service structure exists but uses static/mocked data
-- **Synchronization:** The event flow works, but I'm only implementing 2-3 views rather than the full set
+- **Synchronization:** Event publishing is implemented, but full read model synchronization is deferred

-This demonstrates the CQRS pattern without building every possible dashboard view.
+This demonstrates the architectural pattern and service separation without building the complete analytics infrastructure, which is outside the POC scope (R001, R005, NFR1).

 ---

 ## Consequences

 ### What I Gain

-- Dashboard queries run in under 500ms consistently (way below my 2s target)
+- Dashboard queries would run in under 500ms consistently (way below my 2s target)
 - Complaint submissions aren't affected by reporting load
 - Can add new analytics views without impacting write performance
 - Clear separation between transactional and analytical concerns
-- If needed later, I could even migrate the read database to a specialized analytics engine like ClickHouse
+- If needed later, could migrate the read database to a specialized analytics engine like ClickHouse

 ### What I'm Dealing With

 - Dashboards might show data that's 1-5 seconds old (eventual consistency)
 - Have to handle cases where synchronization fails
 - About 30% higher infrastructure cost (running two databases)
 - More complex to deploy and monitor

 ### How I'm Managing It

 - Adding "Last updated: X seconds ago" to dashboards so managers know the data might be slightly stale
 - Implementing a dead letter queue for events that fail to process
 - Retry logic with exponential backoff if updates fail